 - Limit of three entries per category per photographer.

 - Photographers may receive the “First Place” award in only one category

-- Significant digital manipulation of photos is not allowed.
+- Significant digital manipulation of photos, digital signatures and watermarks are not allowed.
 Normal cropping, color correction, etc. are acceptable.

 - Employees of the Missouri Department of Agriculture and their immediate families are not eligible.